Renae Reese, Executive Director

 Scott Marks was born in North Carolina to a Pastor mother and Deacon father.
 Lured by the promise of good jobs, his family relocated to New Haven where Scott completed his education.
 After finding religion in 1985, Scott went on to preach gospel; he continues to pastor at New Growth Outreach ministries.
 Long compelled to use his strong voice for those who feel they don’t have one, Pastor Marks stepped up to represent his community in city hall as Alderman of Ward 21.

-As a co-founder of CCCC, CCNE, and CORD, Scott organized and trained people from all walks of life, races, genders and religions to fight to protect their homes, jobs and communities.
+As a co-founder of CCCC, CCNE, CORD, and New Haven Rising Scott organized and trained people from all walks of life, races, genders and religions to fight to protect their homes, jobs and communities.
 He organized marches and rallies, made alliances with local and national leaders, and continuously advocated on behalf of communities ravaged by poverty, violence, and inequality -and for working people everywhere.

 Recognizing Rev Marks’ solid leadership, UNITE HERE recruited him to serve as President of Local 226-2.
 The union sent him to organize in some of the country’s most difficult areas.
 In Las Vegas, Chicago, Washington, DC and Memphis he fought for working people to have a voice and be treated with respect.